azmiruddin/snoop/README.md

 # Juli - Blop
 Blockchain Micropayment is an open source project that aims to increase blockchain transaction throughput by using just a handful of main chain transactions to move an entire peer-to-peer network of activity off the main chain.
+We develop micropament by implementing the following core component:
+1. Semantic data store: RDF4LED
+2. Smart contract: Perun-ETH-Contracts and HSG88
+3. Blockchain library: Web3J and BitcoinJ

 ## Project Status